Etlingera venusta (Ridl.) R.M.Sm.

 Bloom Time: January to May

 Etlingera venusta is sometimes called the world's most beautiful Ginger.
-Its cerise-shaped, overlapping bracts create a rose-shaped flowered inflorescence.
+Its cerise-shaped overlapping bracts create a rose-shaped flowered inflorescence.
 It has lovely porcelain pink and white, up to 2 feet (60 cm) tall basal inflorescences.
 The pink and white "petals" are actually bracts, which later reveal small true flowers inside.
 Exotic blooms are long-lasting, and like other Gingers, it provides a beautiful tropical look.
-Blooms from January to May.
+The plant blooms from January to May.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).